Baton Rouge Police Department: Training topics

+Field training program

+Following graduation from the academy, new officers enter a field training program lasting a minimum of 16 weeks.
+During this period, they work under the supervision of Field Training Officers (FTOs) and receive on-the-job training in various law enforcement functions.

+By the time officers complete field training, they will have spent approximately one year in training from their date of hire before being cleared for full duty.

+Organizational structure

 Rank structure

-The Chief of Police is appointed by, and reports to, the Mayor.
+The Chief of Police is appointed by, and reports to, the Mayor-President.
 The Chief is assisted by four Deputy Chiefs who are appointed by The Chief of Police.
 All other police positions are promotional and based on seniority, as mandated by state civil service law.